 Long gone are the days of hotdesking and after years of promoting the benefits of open office plans it’s all being called into question.

-Therefore, ways of maintaining a safe physical distance of 2 meters between workers and others must be implemented as a part of your return to safe operation plan.
+Therefore, ways of maintaining a safe physical distance of 2 meters between workers and others must be implemented as a part of your return to safe operation plan for working safely during COVID.
 There are a couple of productive ways this can be achieved;

 - Office layout